vinceimbat/vinceimbat/content/be the gateway blank.md

 Instead of dreaming up some “big brand” you want to create, simply document and share what you are passionate about.
 This encourages you to be aware of how your daily life aligns to your creative work.
 It forces you to be accountable for attending to it.
 When you share what drives you and how you attend to your creative work, it prevents you from getting lost in the dream.

 don’t sell me on your work by telling me how great it is; instead, show me the process, show me why your work matters to you, and how it can connect to what I care about.

+Deconstruct why the type of work you create is special and take people behind the scenes to show how it is done.

+share the process, the materials, the milestones, and educate them on the elements of what makes incredible work.

+share what drives you on a deeper level.

 # Be a gateway for people to experience a worldview